'Stop Building': Backlash in Ballantyne?

 A plan to build 164 townhouses in Ballantyne on one of the biggest remaining undeveloped pieces of land in south Charlotte is stirring some strong feelings from nearby residents who say enough is enough.

-David Weekly Homes, the nation’s largest private homebuilder, submitted plans to the city last month asking to rezone 37 wooded acres off Blakeney Heath Road, behind Community House Middle School and the Morrison YMCA.
+David Weekley Homes, the nation’s largest private homebuilder, submitted plans to the city last month asking to rezone 37 wooded acres off Blakeney Heath Road, behind Community House Middle School and the Morrison YMCA.
 The site plan shows about 40 of the townhouses backing up to an existing single-family subdivision called Ellington Park.

 Since The Ledger published details of the rezoning request last month, nearby residents have taken to Nextdoor to register their concerns about knocking down trees and the potential for more traffic.
 An Instagram account called “stopbuilding_ballantyne” has weighed in to its 91 followers, and there are a half-dozen signs near the planned development promoting the Instagram account and urging residents to email their City Council representative, Ed Driggs.